Lady Gaga Had the Best Time at the 2019 Golden Globes

 It all started on the red carpet when the 32-year-old arrived in a Valentino dress and 100 carats of radiant Tiffany & Co. diamonds.

-And from the minute she walked into the Beverly Hilton, Lady Gaga was the star of the show as hosts Andy Samberg and Sandra Oh delivered a few jokes.
+And from the minute she walked into the Beverly Hilton, Lady Gaga was the star of the show as hosts Andy Sanberg and Sandra Oh delivered a few jokes.

 "A Star Is Born starring Bradley Cooper and Lady Gaga is nominated for Best Motion Drama," Sandra explained before delivering an unforgettable line from the film.
 "And it just proves, and I'm just coming up with this now, that there can be 100 people in the room.
 And 99 don't believe in you.
 And you just need one to believe in you.
 And that was Bradley Cooper."